Skip to content

 When set to true, Himmelblau will cache secure, salted password verifiers for MFA-enabled Entra ID users who successfully authenticate online.
 These verifiers can then be used to authenticate the same users when Entra ID is unreachable, allowing MFA users to log in using their cached password.

-If this option is set to false (the default), Himmelblau will continue to cache password verifiers only for SFA-only users, and MFA-enabled users will not be able to authenticate when offline.
+If this option is set to false, Himmelblau will continue to cache password verifiers only for SFA-only users, and MFA-enabled users will not be able to authenticate when offline.
 The aad-tool(1) command aad-tool offline-breakglass will also have no effect.

 Administrators must enable this option well in advance of an outage, as password verifiers for MFA users are only stored following a successful online authentication.
 It is too late to enable this feature once Entra ID is already unreachable.